-The loading time of your page has a vital role in your website visitor’s user experience.
-And it can be one of the major contributing factors to page abandonment by your visitors.
-That's why so many people use a free CDN to boost their page loading time.
+The loading time of your page has a vital role in your website visitor’s user experience and can be one of the major contributing factors to page abandonment.

-Without a doubt, boosting your website's speed is critical to the success of your online business.
-This is where a free content delivery network for WordPress can make a huge difference.
+Boosting your website's speed is critical to the success of your online business.

 What is a CDN?

-A content delivery network, sometimes also known as a content distribution network, is essentially a geographically distributed network of super-powerful proxy servers designed to host static content and deliver a cached copy of the static files to the users based on their geographical location.
-They are typically available as a service that can be added to your website.
+A content delivery network is a geographically distributed network of servers designed to deliver a cached copy of your website to users based on their geographical location.

 Most of these services offer a free CDN, either as a trial of the service or as a way to pull more users to their service.